alexanderrotariu/11th-Grade-Code/README.md

 ## by Alexander Rotariu & Jason Wong

 A simple 2D game where the objective is to save 50 cats from falling out of the sky.
 A villian on the left side of the screen is activley trying to kill you, avoid death by deploying your shield.
-The speed at which kittens fall increase gradually.
+The speed at which kittens fall increases gradually.
+If you let 5 cats fall to the ground or get hit by the villain, game over.

 Controls:
 Forwards/Backwards: Left Arrow Key/Right Arrrow Key